DataDog/integrations-core/scylla/README.md

 3. [Restart the Agent][4].

-See [Datadog's documentation][10] for additional information on how to configure the agent for log collection in docker environments.
+See [Datadog's documentation][10] for additional information on how to configure the Agent for log collection in Docker environments.

 ### Validation